plouc/react-svg-buttons/README.md

 [![Version][npm-image]][npm-url]

-This package contains a small set of animated svg icons to be used as button.
+This package provides a `<MorphIcon />` component used to compose available buttons, it's able to morph from whatever icon type to another one.

+The `<MorphIcon />` component exposes 18 icon types.

+It also provides a set of button components.

-Take a look at the [demo](http://plouc.github.io/react-svg-buttons/).
+Please, take a look at the [demo](http://plouc.github.io/react-svg-buttons/).

 ## Installation